ls1intum/thesis-template-typst/content/introduction.typ

 //     - Measure the test coverage of Artemis
 //     - Improve test coverage in critical areas

-The primary aim of this thesis is to enhance the testing framework and test coverage of the Artemis platform by migrating to a new testing framework, extending the existing test suite, and creating an automated test coverage system.
+The primary aim of this thesis is to enhance the testing framework and test coverage of the Artemis platform by migrating to a new testing framework, creating an automated test coverage system, and extending the existing test suite based on the areas missing tests.
 The research objectives are detailed below.

 === Migrate from Cypress to Playwright

 Compare the two frameworks: The initial objective is to conduct a comparative analysis of Cypress and Playwright.
 This comparison will focus on various aspects such as performance, ease of use, features, and compatibility with Artemis.

 Implement Playwright in Artemis: Following the comparative analysis, the next step is to integrate Playwright into the Artemis platform.
-This involves setting up Playwright, configuring it for Artemis, and ensuring it operates seamlessly within the existing infrastructure.
+This involves setting up Playwright, configuring it for Artemis, and ensuring it operates seamlessly within the existing infrastructure by preparing CI build plans.

+Migrate existing E2E tests from Cypress to Playwright: The migration process will involve converting all E2E tests that cover course, lecture, exam, and exercise modules of Artemis, as well as the authentication process of the platform.
+It will require converting all page object models, end-to-end test suites, as well as fixtures and helper commands to Playwright.

 Evaluate the benefits and drawbacks of Playwright: After implementation, the performance and effectiveness of Playwright will be evaluated.
 This evaluation will highlight the advantages and limitations of using Playwright compared to Cypress, providing a comprehensive understanding of the impact of the migration on Artemis.